willypt/xendit-node-next/docs/PaymentRequest.md

 import { Xendit, PaymentRequests as PaymentRequestsClient } from 'xendit-node';

 const xenditClient = new Xendit({secretKey: YOUR_SECRET_KEY})
-const { PaymentRequests } = Xendit
+const { PaymentRequests } = xenditClient

 const xenditPaymentRequestsClient = new PaymentRequestsClient({secretKey: YOUR_SECRET_KEY})

-// At this point, `PaymentRequests` and `xenditPaymentRequestsClient` will have no usage difference
+// At this point, `PaymentRequests` and `xenditPaymentRequestsClient` will have no usage difference, for example:
+// PaymentRequests.authorizePaymentRequest()
+// or
+// xenditPaymentRequestsClient.authorizePaymentRequest()
 ```

 ## Payment Request Authorize